Updated July, 2016

 The award-winning Backstage Theatre has been around since 1974, and it just keeps getting better and better.
 In

-fact, it’s expanding in 2015, with more seating and a larger lobby in which to mingle with cocktails (yes, they even sell specialty drinks to match various productions) before the show and during intermission.
+fact, it has physically expanded with more seating and a larger lobby in which to mingle with cocktails (yes, they even sell specialty drinks to match various productions) before the show and during intermission.

-This winter, it portrays stories of local Summit County women’s ski bumming romances, drinking, parenting and surviving a high elevation with “Curves Ahead” and acts as the regional premiere for “Dog Park: The Musical” — a modern love tale told through a dog’s eyes.
-And that’s not all it has in store; the intimate theater also screens films every so often and has a long season lineup; check the schedule for every production.
+Recent shows include Broadway hits like “Chicago” and “Hairspray.”
+And that’s not all it holds in store; the intimate theater also screens films every so often and has a long season lineup; check the schedule for every production.

-Wow.
-The Town of Breckenridge infused millions of dollars into its new Arts District, and it just makes you want to quit your day job and become an artist.
+The Town of Breckenridge has infused millions of dollars into its Arts District, and it just makes you want to quit your day job and become an artist.
 Luckily, they’ve created a schedule of art classes that fit in with a working person’s time frame, and budget.

 If you’re in town for a few weeks, you can learn how to throw on the potter’s wheel and then glaze your ceramics with Raku Firing class.